659 Beaufort Street,

 1 person favorited this theater

 Opened as the Lyceum Theatre around 1914.
 The Lyceum Theatre was designed by architect David McClure.
-The name was later changed from Lyceum to State Theatre.
+By the mid-1920’s the name changed from Lyceum Theatre to State Theatre.

-The State Theatre was redesigned by architect William T. Leighton in an Art Deco style in 1939.
+The State Theatre was redesigned by architect William T. Leighton in an Art Deco style, reopening on 12th May 1939.
 The name of the theatre was changed to Astor Theatre in 1941.
 In the 1951-52 edition of Film Weekly Motion Picture Directory it is listed as the Astor Theatre & Gardens with a seating capacity of 1,239 in the cinema, and 1,295 in the gardens (open air cinema).

 The Astor received an extensive refurbishment in 1989 by architect Philip McAllister.
 The Astor Cinema is a heritage listed building.
 As far as I can tell, the Astor Cinema closed on August 27, 2008 with the screening of "The Dark Knight".
 It was re-opened and presents live music and comedy performances, as well as movies.